MarioCatuogno/PanzaUI/README.md

 ## Features

-The core addon adds the following features:
+The core addon have the following features:

 * __Action Bars__: remove interaction, blink and GCD animations on Action Bars.
 * __Buffs Frame__: auto-collapse Buffs frame.